Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 ### PatchMatch

-Core is a randomized search algorithm.
+Core of PatchMatch is a randomized search algorithm.
 Use neighbor and random sample as a heuristic guess.

 * Initialize the flow value $f(x,y)=[u(x,y),v(x,y)]$, randomly, or
 * Iteratively, check the answers of neighbors $f(x-1,y),f(x,y-1),(x+1,y),f(x,y+1)$  and a random value within a distance